cashsoftworks/speechy/README.md

 # Installation Guide for Speechy
+> [!NOTE]
+> This is not for production.
+It can only be accessed through the local network.

+> [!WARNING]
+> The memory in this AI is global, so it will be the same for all devices and reset when the flask app is turned off/restarted.

 This guide will help you set up and run a Flask application that utilizes Google's Gemini AI model for generating conversational responses.